-Thousands of unconventional structures battle it out for Shed of the Year award
+'Head Sheddie' blown away by Shed of the Year entries

 -

-A Legoland-inspired haven, a shed floating on skis and a black cab converted into an outdoor bedroom are among the unique structures hoping to be crowned Shed of the Year.
+Eco-friendly creations, budget buildings and historic-like structures are battling it out for the Cuprinol-sponsored Shed of Year 2018 title and a £1,000 cash prize.

-The Cuprinol-sponsored competition, now in its 11th year, attracted nearly 3,000 entries which have been whittled down to 24 hopefuls.
+And now the public have the chance to vote from 24 hopefuls before a “panel of shed experts” decides on the victor.

-Sheds in eight hotly contested categories – which include eco-friendly creations, budget outbuildings and historic-like structures – will battle it out for the 2018 title and a £1,000 cash prize.
+'Head Sheddie' competition founder Andrew Wilcox has been so “blown away” by this year’s lineup he has called it a "near-on impossible task" for the public.

-A winners plaque, a giant crown and £100 worth of garden woodwork products are also up for grabs.
+The final few have been whittled down from almost 3,000 entries to show off their innovative creations and are competing within eight categories.

-The next stage falls in the hands of the public, who will vote for the best shed in each category before a “panel of shed experts” decides on the victor.
+One Lego enthusiast has turned his poolside summerhouse into a gallery for the popular children's toy and has even incorporated a miniature steam railway track into his design.

-Among the innovative buildings which have left ordinary tool sheds quaking sits one structure made out of glass bottles.
+An old black cab has been converted into a ‘working and social space’ at the bottom of Lee Connelly’s garden for his quirky design.

-The Bottle Shed in Scarborough, owned by Lauretta and Philip Denton, was inspired by an old primary school teacher and made from materials collected over decades.
+Meanwhile, The Bottle Shed in Scarborough, owned by Lauretta and Philip Denton, was inspired by an old primary school teacher and made from materials collected over decades.

 One of the most innovative entries, a “Piano Raft” made by Ben Cummins in West Yorkshire, has journeyed from Liverpool to Leeds on a pair of skis over five years and is now being transformed into a piano.